masih4/Skin-lesion-segmentation-effects-of-the-classification-perfromnce/README.md

 # The Effects of Skin Lesion Segmentation on the Dermoscopic Image Classification Performance
-This repository contains the utilized classification probability vectors and also automatically created segmentation masks (i.e. SkinUNet, SkinFPN+, and SkinLinkNet) that are used in our study.
-The CSV files and the segmentation masks can be found in the results folder.
+This repository contains the derived classification probability vectors (from both sets of experiments) and also automatically created segmentation masks (SkinUNet, SkinFPN+, and SkinLinkNet) that were used in our study.
+The classification probability vectors and the segmentation masks can be found in the respective folders.
 ![Project Image](https://github.com/masih4/Skin-lesion-segmentation-effects-of-the-classification-perfromnce/blob/master/Project.jpg)

 ## Files description: